parthiv-dev/parthiv-dev/README.md

 ## Hi there👋
 I'm Parthiv, a third-year Computer Science Student at ETH Zurich.
 I’m currently working on my bachelor's thesis, "Football Team Selection based on Past Performance", where I am exploring quantitative methods to gain an extra edge over opponents.

+In the near future, I will gradually upload all my existing projects to this GitHub profile.

 <!--
 **parthiv-dev/parthiv-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.